 Our functional currency is the pound sterling.
-However, for financial reporting purposes, our financial statements, which are prepared using the functional currency, have been translated into U.S. dollars.
+However, for financial reporting purposes, our financial statements, which are prepared using the functional currency, have been translated into U.S. dollars, which is our reporting currency.
 Our assets and liabilities are translated at the exchange rates at the balance sheet date; our revenue and expenses are translated at average exchange rates and shareholders' equity is translated based on historical exchange rates.
 Translation adjustments are not included in determining net income (loss) but are included in foreign exchange translation adjustment to other comprehensive loss, a component of shareholders' equity.